Angoras are known for their wool. They’re also raised for meat and companionship. Learn how to care for these fabulous fiber rabbits.

-In all of our 4H and homesteading days, we have raised over 20 rabbits.
-Most were “dual duty” as pets and working animals, meaning for compost and fiber.
-Our French Angoras are the perfect example of a double duty animal.
-They have lots of long hair that is great for learning how to spin and knit or crochet with.
+In all of our homesteading days, we have raised over 20 rabbits.
+Most were “dual duty” as pets, fiber animals, and/or meat.
+Our French Angoras are the perfect example of a double-duty animal.
+They have a silky coat that is great for learning how to spin and knit or crochet.
 This is the main reason we started our Angora herd, to be honest.
-My daughter loves to knit, crochet, and all things yarn related.
-Taking care of the fiber rabbits requires a bit more than just regular rabbits, however.
+I love to knit, crochet, and all things yarn related.
+A companion for the kids that would provide me with wool production sounded ideal.

 Managing Angora Hair

 To cut their hair, we simply cut it as any human hair.
+They are not scared or harmed in the process.
 Brush it out, then hold it about 1 inch from the rabbit’s body and trim carefully.
-We save all the wool we can in a bag to be washed and spun later, and take out the wool that is too matted to use.
+We save all the wool we can in a bag to be washed and spun later and take out the wool that is too matted to use.

 Angora Nail Care

-You should know is that their nails need to be trimmed often.
+You should know that their nails need to be trimmed often.
 This is true for all rabbits, but our experience has led us to follow the thinking that our Angora’s nails grow faster than our Lionhead rabbits.
-We have experienced Angoras pulling their hair, and getting stuck in their nails.
+We have experienced Angoras pulling their hair and the hair getting stuck in their nails.
 Hence, we trim them weekly on their spa day.

 Since they are typically larger rabbits, sore hocks are something to be careful of.
 This is where they can develop sores on the bottoms of their feet and it can be very painful for them.
 To minimize the risk, make sure the pen is cleaned often and they have a resting board.
 This can be a wooden board or an old scrap of carpet that gives them a place off the wire to sit.
 If you find they develop sore hocks anyway, applying a smidgen of coconut oil on the sore spots 2-3 times daily has helped us in the past with healing.